 “Go to your room!” says the Doctor ‘crossly’ to the gas-mask zombies advancing for him, Rose and Jack.
 “Go to your room!”
 I love that cliff-hanger resolution as it was pretty clever and so unexpected.

-It was great watching the Doctor, Rose and Jack interact with each other and running down corridors being chased by gas-mask zombies.
-I loved it when the Doctor and Jack compare their sonic gadgets.
+It was great watching the Doctor, Rose and Jack interact with each other and run down corridors whilst being chased by gas-mask zombies.
+I loved it when the Doctor and Jack compared their sonic gadgets.

 In this episode, we learn more about why the Empty Child keeps asking “Are you my mummy?” and why he’s wearing a gas mask.
 It connects to the Chula ambulance that fell from the sky onto London.

 I found the concept of the nano-genes excellent.
-They are sub-atomic robots that repair people’s bodies when they are damaged, which helped Rose and the Doctor when inside Captain Jack’s ship.
+They’re sub-atomic robots that repair people’s bodies when they’re damaged, which helped Rose and the Doctor once inside Captain Jack’s ship.

-It was disturbing when finding out that the nano-genes inside the crashed Chula ambulance tried to repair Jamie, Nancy’s ‘brother’.
-But it turns out they’ve never seen or know what a human looks like.
+It was disturbing when they find out that the nano-genes inside the crashed Chula ambulance tried to repair Jamie, Nancy’s ‘brother’, but it turned out they’d never seen a human or know what a human looks like.

-In the end, the nano-genes fuse the gas-mask onto the boy’s face as part of its skin.
-It does the same to all the humans on Earth when it goes airborne and it is Jack’s fault when he opened the container.
+In the end, the nano-genes fused the gas-mask onto the boy’s face as a part of its skin.
+It did the same to all the humans on Earth when it went airborne and it is Jack’s fault once he opened the container.

 Soon, the soldiers at the bomb crash-site get infected when the ‘gas mask effect’ becomes airborne.
 That scene with Nancy and the soldier turning into a gas-mask zombie was very disturbing to watch.

-It was quite a surprise in the episode when it turns out Nancy’s brother Jamie isn’t her brother at all.
-She is the one who is ‘the mummy’ and the Doctor tells her to tell Jamie this to save the human race.
+It was quite a surprise in the story when it turned out Nancy’s brother Jamie isn’t her brother at all.
+She is the one who is his ‘mummy’ and the Doctor tells her to tell Jamie about this to save the human race.

-It was a very touching moment when Nancy tells Jamie she is his ‘mummy’ and she embraces him saying sorry.
+It was a very touching moment when Nancy told Jamie that she is his ‘mummy’ and she embraces him, saying sorry.
 When she does this, the nano-genes ‘figure it out’ since they compare mother and son.

-At the end of the episode, it seemed Captain Jack was going to die when he pilots his ship with a bomb about to detonate.
-But Jack gets rescued by the Doctor and Rose, joining them in the TARDIS.
+At the end of the story, it seemed Captain Jack was going to die once he piloted his ship with a bomb on board about to detonate.
+But Jack gets rescued by the Doctor and Rose and joins them in the TARDIS.

-I’m really pleased that Captain Jack doesn’t die at the end, as I really like the team-up between the Doctor, Rose and Jack.
+I’m really pleased that Captain Jack didn’t die at the end, as I really like the team-up between the Ninth Doctor, Rose and Jack.
 I was looking forward to seeing more adventures with these three characters.